 New war on foreign criminality in Thailand

-Meanwhile, this week the Immigration Bureau boss Lieutenant General Sompong Chingduang, at a press briefing at the Bangkok headquarters of the police division in Suna Phlu, gave notice of an escalation in the war against foreign nationals in Thailand linked with crime and who are disrupting Thailand’s legitimate tourism industry with their activities.
+Meanwhile, this week the Immigration Bureau boss Lieutenant General Sompong Chingduang of ‘Big Oud’ at a press briefing at the Bangkok headquarters of the police division in Suna Phlu gave notice of an escalation in the war against foreign nationals in Thailand linked with crime and who are disrupting Thailand’s legitimate tourism industry with their activities.

-The police chief, also known as ‘Big Oud’ clarified that he was talking about transnational crime groups engaged in a range of criminal enterprises in Thailand which pose a danger to Thai people and tourists alike.
+The police chief clarified that he was talking about transnational crime groups engaged in a range of criminal enterprises in Thailand which posed a danger to Thai people and tourists alike.

-These include pickpockets gangs as well as those involved in fraud and theft.
-The bureau boss explained that these groups are taking advantage of tourism to Thailand and posing as genuine visitors to get into the country.
+They included pickpockets gangs as well as those involved in fraud and theft.
+The bureau boss explained that these groups are taking advantage of tourism to Thailand and posing as tourists to get into the country.

 Orders from the Chief of Police, Prime Minister and Deputy Prime Minister to get tough

-He said that orders have been received to renew the campaign which has been ongoing under his predecessor Lieutenant General Surachate Hapkarn or ‘Big Joke’ and saw tens of thousands of foreign nationals arrested and deported from Thailand.
+He said that orders to renew the campaign which has been ongoing under his predecessor Lieutenant General Surachate Hapkarn or ‘Big Joke’ and saw tens of thousands of foreign nationals arrested and deported from Thailand.

-These orders to mount the campaign, come from Thailand’s Chief of Police Chakthip Chaijinda, as well as the Prime Minister Prayut Chan ocha and the Deputy Prime Minister for security affairs Prawit Wongsuwan.
+He confirmed he had received orders to mount the campaign from Thailand’s Chief of Police Chakthip Chaijinda as well as the Prime Minister Prayut Chan ocha and the Deputy Prime Minister for security affairs Prawit Wongsuwan.

 At the press conference, he announced 15 more arrests of foreign nationals found to have overstayed their visas most of them having entered the country as a tourist.
 These included 8 Somali nationals, 4 Chinese and 3 Syrians.